louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ### Cycling Between Joins and Leaves

-A malicious receiver may issuing cycles of FC_STATE with JOINs and LEAVEs actions to the source, thus updating the state of the state of the Flexicast QUIC source.
+A malicious receiver may issuing cycles of FC_STATE with JOINs and LEAVEs actions to the source, thus updating the state of the Flexicast QUIC source.
-Since a Flexicast QUIC source can decide to unilaterally remove receivers from a flexicast flow, the source can decide to reject the FC_STATE JOINs from the malicious receiver.
+Since a Flexicast QUIC source can decide to unilaterally remove receivers from a flexicast flow, the source can decide to reject FC_STATE JOINs from a malicious receiver.
 The source MAY send an FC_STATE frame withdrawing a flexicast flow specifically for this receiver to avoid the receiver from perpetually sending FC_STATE JOINs frames.
 Additionally, applications SHOULD provide a mechanism to avoid such receivers to periodically join and leave the same flexicast flow to saturate the Flexicast QUIC source.
 The connection with such malicious receiver will fall-back on unicast delivery, thus relying on {{QUIC-TRANSPORT}} to deal with it.